Malir1988/Monitoring/README.md

   - Chat ID: get the chat ID of your Telegram channel

 ### Alerting
-You can now set alerts on your Dashboard.
+You can now set alerts on your dashboard.
 You can only set alerts on "graph-visualisations" as displayed metrics.

 For a list of important alerts for a running Chainlink node you can have a look at our security research paper: https://linkriver.io/wp-content/uploads/2021/03/Chainlink_Node_Operations_Research_Paper.pdf